-Vanessa Young started teaching on campus in the Biology Undergrad labs in 2002 and has been with the University ever since.
-In addition to her work with PHC, she also coordinates the U of S Master Gardener Program where she instructs workshops in Botanical Latin, Botany, Soil Science and Communications.
-Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching for the U of S Master Gardener Program, Vanessa also does freelance editing and raises three very busy boys.
+Vanessa Young started teaching at the University of Saskatchewan as a biology lab instructor in 2002 and has been with the University ever since.
+In addition to her work with PHC, she also coordinates the U of S Master Gardener Program where she instructs workshops in Botanical Latin, Botany, Soil Science and Communications and manages professional development courses in Agriculture.
+Between scheduling courses and workshops, hiring instructors, developing curriculum and teaching, Vanessa also does freelance editing and raises three very busy boys.